Push Day Workout Routine: 7 Best Exercises Ranked (Study)

 Allows Multiple Important Muscles Groups To Be Covered

-The push day workouts involve one movement and that is pushing load.
+The workouts focused on pushing involve one movement and that is pushing load.
 However, this one movement type allows a lifter to cover 3 important muscle groups that make up a significant part of the body and physique.

 A well completed push day allows the lifter to cross off working key muscle groups in one single day.